zhued/zhued.github.io/about/index.md

 * Fluent in speaking **Mandarin Chinese**, as well as Shanghainese (dialect of Chinese)
 * I love **volunteering**; Logged **over 400 hours** of non-profit work through various associations such as the Poudre Valley Hospital, the Poudre River Library, and other honor societies.
-* Enjoy **PC gaming**, building and upgrading computers, and staying updated with the lastest technologies
+* Enjoy **PC gaming**, building and upgrading computers, and staying updated with the latest technologies

 ## Contact Me: